gvwilson/thirdbit/src/fiction/bear/index.md

 but pulled in his edges and turned to angle across the wind.

 As they approached the barge,
-two small gray figures scampered across its deck.
+two small black-and-gray figures scampered across its deck.
 One stood on its hind legs and began turning a wheel with its paws, while the other leaned against a rudder post to nudge the barge back into the middle of the river